aghababa/Visualization-of-Geolife-Trajectory-Dataset/README.md

 Team Members: Austin Sheen Watkins and Hasan Pourmahmoodaghababa

-We will talk about what we would have done step by step when we finish each phase.
+To see what we have done, step by step, please see the following process book:

 ## Process book (includes in-class feedback)
 https://docs.google.com/document/d/1-BhvYp9iiuQITzBP5DffMFfcNs_2RvNu63aTDVKqBq0/edit?usp=sharing

+All final codes needed to have the visulization worked are stored in Plots-with-new-50-landmarks-PCA-new-method folder.
+We haven't removed other folder/files as they can be necessary for grading purposes.

+Nice job.